 I'm also a qualified Breathworks mindfulness teacher, specialising in mindfulness based pain management programmes.
 A history of chronic pain led to my interest in this work.
 Prior to this I worked in the corporate world in assorted IT roles - nerdy back-end systems integration being my favourite!
 I like to understand how things work and fit together.
 And I love piecing the Dharma together, too.
 I like ideas, and enjoy listening to podcasts about philosophy, free will, near death experiences and neuroscience.
 Although I love watching a good old-fashioned (preferably not gory) murder mystery, as well, and enjoy comedy and music (my tastes shamelessly run the gamut from classical to pop to goth).

-Vajrasarasi came into contact with the Dharma in 2004 in the UK, she arrived in Auckland NZ in 2006 with a job offer and knowing that a Triratna Centre existed somewhere in Auckland.
-She has been attending and practicing ever since.
-Vajrasarasi has a strong connection with the imaginal faculty in her practice and the Bodhisattva ideal.
-You can find her on Wednesday Sangha nights and as the Women's Mitra convenor.
-She also has a deep love of poetry and cake.
+I came into contact with the Dharma in 2004 in the UK, arriving in Auckland NZ in 2006 with a job offer and knowing that a Triratna Centre existed somewhere in Auckland.
+I've been attending and practicing ever since.

 These days I contribute by leading courses, classes and retreats at the Auckland Buddhist Centre, collaborating with others to develop retreat facilities in New Zealand, and being part of a local and international team responsible for the men's ordination training process and Triratna internationally.
+I'm also a member of the centre council.

 I live with my partner in Grey Lynn, drive a silver blue 2006 Toyota Corolla (not flash but it keeps turning on without costing lots of money), and I still follow American football.